Climate activists spray black dye at Bank of England in 'Money Rebellion'

 The Bank of England was established in 1694.
 John Soane’s majestic Bank of England building was finished in the early 19th century but only the exterior of that remains.
 The rest was demolished and rebuilt in the early 20th century.

-Reporting by Henry Nicholls; Writing by Guy Faulconbridge; Editing by Michael Holden, William Schomberg and Hugh Lawson
+Reporting by Henry Nicholls; Writing by Guy Faulconbridge; Editing by William Schomberg, Hugh Lawson and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.